aehng/Lecture-Notes/Module0/Unix_CLI.md

     `while`, `until`, `case`, `select`, `function`, etc.

 Not all of the commands that you run execute programs that are sitting out on the hard drive.
-Many commands are actually functionality built into the shell itself.
-The distinction between external and built-in commands doesn't usually matter, but remembering that it is there will save you some confusion later.
+Many commands are actually functions built into the shell itself.
+The distinction between external and built-in commands doesn't usually matter, but remembering that it is there can prevent confusion later.

 #### Argument